papomail/Daily_QA_UCLH/dqa.md

 *A single time-point measurement is useless out of context, please run the DQA tests regularly*.
 ## Acquisition

-The DQA tests are based on the aquisition of a simple volumentric SpinEcho data with **2 dynamics** (repetitions).
+The DQA tests are based on the acquisition of a simple volumetric SpinEcho data with **2 dynamics** (repetitions).
 But bare in mind that for the DQA tests to be effective they have to be:
 * Consistent
     * Always use the same test phantoms